Haunted Houses in New Hampshire for Halloween 2022

 Haunted Overload - Lee, NH

-The fun begins on October 12th.
+The fun begins in early October.
 An intense scare attraction with timed tickets.
 The attraction times are 7, 7:30, 8, 8:30 plus additional times on some nights.
 Open Thursday, Friday, Saturday, and Sunday nights.
 Note they also have a day haunt for a great opportunity to see the amazing props and sets as you walk the attraction during daylight.

 Screamfest Canubie Lake Park - Salem, NH

-Screamfest opens September 22nd.
+Screamfest opens in late September.
 This is the Halloween attraction for Canubie Lake Park.
 It is a full featured entertainment haunt.
 It has games, concessions, and live shows in addition to some great haunted house attractions.
-It is open every Friday, Saturday, and Sunday nights beginning September 22nd at 6 pm on Friday and 5 pm on Saturday and Sunday..
+It is open every Friday, Saturday, and Sunday nights beginning late September at 6 pm on Friday and 5 pm on Saturday and Sunday.
 Ticket prices depend on the night.
-This gets you into Dead Shed, The Village, Cannibal Lake, Merriment, and Terror in the Corn.
+Admission gets you into Dead Shed, The Village, Cannibal Lake, Merriment, and Terror in the Corn.
 On some days they also operate Oktoberfest, Pumpkin, and kids rides during regular park hours.

 Spooky World Nightmare New England - Litchfield, NH

-Nightmare New England opens their season on September 21st.
-Opens Friday and Saturday and most Sunday nights in September and October.
+Nightmare New England opens their season in late September.
+Opens Friday and Saturday and most Sunday nights in late September and October.
 It is a full screampark offering six attractions, restaurants, bars, a monster midway, zombie paintball, Go-Kart, and mini-golf.
 It is 40 acres of excitement.
 The haunts are Ravens Claw Resurrection about corpses, zombies and a legendary cemetery.
 Also Brigham Manor, The Colony, Torment, House of Eternal Darkness, and Freak Show 3D make this truly a screampark of fear.
 The park opens early for Funway Park activities.
 The haunt is generally open from 7 pm to 11 pm.
 Note check website for discounts and dates open.
 This is possibly the largest haunt in New Hampshire.

 The Ghoullog - North Conway, NH

-Opens for season on September 28th.
+Opens for season in late September and runs through October.
 Attraction is the feature of Cranmore Mountain Resort.
 Seems the insane inmates like to spend time on the mountain during October.
 It is open every Friday and Saturday nights.
 Doors are open from 6:30 pm until 10:30 pm.
 They operate a 15,000 square foot indoor haunt plus outdoor walk through the dark woods.
 They also have a ticket plus package that includes the haunted playground with a monster coaster, zipline, and giant swing ride.
 There is also ride to the top of the 3600 foot summit available.
 Tickets for Ghoulog range in prices and they also have a number of other package options.

 You may also be interested in our article on Haunted Houses and Horror Movies | History of Fear.